"If

 "Normal?"
 Yes, that has many meanings.
 My Seattle dentist

-told me that when he and his wife married they decided they wanted to be a
+told me that he and his wife wanted to be a "normal" family.
+So they planned for

-"normal" family.
-They planned for three children, two boys and a girl.
-They even
+three children; two boys and a girl.
+They even pre-chose three "normal" names

 Tom, Dick, and Harriet.

 They got Tom and Dick.
 Harriet said "no way!"
-Though she
+Though that

-missed living in their beautiful island home, "Tooth Acres."
-(True story.)
+meant she missed living in their beautiful island home, "Tooth Acres."

 "Since you have been chosen by God who has given you this new kind